elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 **Vendor libraries**: Some vendors provide open source libraries for parsing their proprietary file formats.
 See [libCZI](https://github.com/ZEISS/libczi) from Zeiss.

 **Open source translators**: Members of the community have developed multi-format translators that can be used to access your data with needing to transform it.
 You will need to perform this translation each time you access your data.
+Translation libraries include,

   - [Bio-Formats](https://www.openmicroscopy.org/bio-formats/) (Java) - supports over 150 file formats
   - [OpenSlide](https://openslide.org/) (C++) - primarily for whole-slide imaging (WSI) formats